2020 NBA Finals: Viewership

 The 2020 NBA Finals continued the trend of declining viewership, with 7.41 million people watching Game 1, making it the lowest rated and least-watched NBA Finals game on record (tracking viewership started in 1988).
 It aired opposite two Major League Baseball playoff games.
 The drop followed the shift in other sporting events rescheduled from their traditional times of year, such as the Stanley Cup Finals, the Kentucky Derby, the U.S. Open and the Indianapolis 500.
 The viewership further declined to a new record low of 6.609 million for Game 2.
 Despite the lows, both Game 1 and Game 2 were the most watched program for their respective days.
 Game 3, which aired opposite NBC's Sunday Night Football coverage, had its viewership continue to decrease to a new record low of approximately 5.94 million.

 Aftermath

+Following the Los Angeles Lakers' victory, Cinderella Castle at Walt Disney World Resort lit up in their team colors.
 The local victory parade for the Lakers was delayed due to the COVID-19 pandemic.
 Los Angeles mayor Eric Garcetti stated on October 28, the day after the Los Angeles Dodgers won the World Series, that there would be separate public celebrations for both teams, though it was uncertain how mandated social distancing would be addressed.
+As of November 2024, no public celebrations have taken place for either team, although there was a parade celebrating the Dodgers 2024 World Series championship.